Accessibility Tools

 • In some cases, there may be a genetic link.

-Your GP or surgeon may arrange a test called a Nerve conduction study to confirm the diagnosis.
-This test is not always sensitive at picking up this problem.
-Even if the test is negative, you may still be having CTS.
-The test however can give an indication about the severity of the condition and also diagnose other conditions which may be confused with this.
+Sometimes your GP or surgeon may arrange a test called a Nerve Conduction Study to confirm the diagnosis: This test is not always sensitive at picking up this problem, and in fact even if the test is negative, you may still be having CTS.
+However, the test can give an indication about the severity of the condition or even diagnose other conditions which may be confused with this.

 Painkillers

 In mild cases of CTS, Ibuprofen or similar drugs can provide some short-term relief from symptoms.
-Nerve symptoms may be relieved by specific nerve painkillers from your GP however some patients find the side-effects of these problematic.
+Nerve symptoms may be relieved by specific nerve painkillers from your GP however they do not treat the underlying cause, and some patients find the side-effects of these problematic.

 Injection